116 Player Piano Technical Reprints

 This 216 page book by Art Reblitz is the finest reference book on the planet dealing with the repair, rebuilding and servicing of pneumatic player pianos.
 Highly illustrated, with individual sections on 30 of the more common foot pump player actions, as well as reproducing systems.
 Also contains a complete index, glossary of terms, and tracker bar scales.
 Every rebuilder and novice should have this book on their shelf.
 Originally published in 1985.

 This 22 page service manual is for the early Standard Pneumatic Action with the "A" frame type of tracker mechanism.
-It is also useful for the Autopiano action and the Hobart M Cable action.
+It is also useful for the early 65-note Auto Pneumatic Action and the Hobart M Cable action.
 It features the "double trackerbar" which plays both 65 and 88-note music rolls, but is also very useful for actions with a single trackerbar as well.

 Pratt-Read Model "P" (D-23): $14.25